Banking Platform Implementation Guide - Switch Kit

 We've tailored the Console for banking platform implementers/testers, because creating link tokens is a bit different from the ordinary customer implementation.
 Specifically, in place of the usual "org_name" text field, we've replaced it with a drop-down that contains any customers that have been onboarded to Pinwheel.
 Naturally, during the implementation phase, you won't have onboarded any customers yet, so this will contain only the Test Credit Union customer.
 Once the implementation is live and customers have been onboarded, they will appear in this drop-down.

-job for you, as well as some fake target account data.
+We also pre-populate features with the appropriate jobs for you, as well as some fake cards and target account data.
 As a result, once you select the Test Credit Union customer, you can create a link token right away, and launch Link.

 Viewing the link token creation request